 Ten Room at Café Royal [breakfast] – Café Royal has quite the history attached to it, first opening back in 1865 during the time of pickpockets, pimps, and artists who all lingered around the Central London area.
 It has been carefully restored with a lot of its original workings still intact.
 I enjoyed breakfast here one morning and, maybe it was because I was there at 8:30am but I loved how quiet and peaceful it was compared to what you will likely experience just outside.
 Definitely make a reservation for this spot!
 It’s definitely a sought after spot to dine in!

 Fortnum & Mason [lunch] – Fortnum & Mason is an upmarket department store in the heart of Central London, just around the corner from Piccadilly Circus, and is the official grocer of Her Majesty the Queen.
-[Of course, you won’t find her there because she has people who shop for her, but I have written a letter to her to let her know that she should get with the times and try new things.
-My mother, if she heard me say that, would be like ‘Haley … she is an esteemed British monarch who embraces tradition and duty so, leave Liz alone.’ but, really, I think I should advise Liz sometimes.
-But, I digress.]
 Fortnum & Mason is quite the mainstay in London, and frequented by many locals.
 You can buy wine, tea, hampers with goodies in them [those would be a commitment to bring back to the States with you, though!], homeware and holiday-inspired gifts.
 Not-to-mention, everything you pick up at F&M makes you feel like you’re buying gold.
 Anything with a English / royal-looking emblem on it just screams ‘I’m important!’ or ‘I run this place!’, does it not?
 There are also quite a few dining options at Fortnum & Mason.
-My ex-boyfriend and I enjoyed lunch at 45 Jermyn St. The menu is very British and pretty expensive, which I only mention because I know – for me – the menu items on a British menu took me a bit to get used to.
+A friend and me enjoyed lunch at 45 Jermyn St a couple of years ago.
+The menu is very British and pretty expensive, which I only mention because I know – for me – the menu items on a British menu took me a bit to get used to.
 Give a try if you in the area!
 I liked what I got, which escapes me now that it’s been over a year, but it was likely fish of some kind.

 Muriel’s Kitchen [breakfast, lunch, dinner | multiple locations] – I enjoyed many meals at Muriel’s during my time in London.
 The one in Soho was a great spot to grab a quick dinner before a West End production, like Les Miserables, as a lot of the theaters are in this area.
 I’m not sure I ever had to wait for a table, however, I never went to this location on a weekend.
 I would say call ahead just in case.
 It’s very casual, which I quite liked.
 There are so many ‘smart’ [an English word for ‘dressy’] feeling restaurants in London.
 I’m a bit of a carbivore so I can vouch for the fact that the pancakes with seasonal berries and the beef lasagne are absolutely delicious BUT there are some lighter, healthier options to choose from, as well as gluten-free options!